awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_rename_site.md

 To do that, you must be logged in with the **Admin** account or with an account that is a member of the **AWS Delegated Sites and Services Administrators** group\.
 For more information about this group, see [What Gets Created](ms_ad_getting_started_what_gets_created.md)\.

+For additional benefits on renaming your site in relation to trusts, see [Domain Locator Across a Forest Trust](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/domain-locator-across-a-forest-trust/ba-p/395689) on Microsoft's website\.

 **To rename the AWS Managed Microsoft AD site name**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.